Ephemeral by default. Persistent by choice.

 Both users are online and the file should not remain stored by default PhotonFile Relay Live, in-memory relay designed for ephemeral delivery.

-Files need to stay available after upload Photon Vault Persistent client-side encrypted storage with sharing, versioning, and secure inboxes.
+Files need to stay available after upload Photon Vault Persistent encrypted storage with sharing, versioning, secure inboxes, and usage based on stored capacity.

 Someone needs to upload now and the recipient or team can review or download later from an encrypted destination Photon Vault Vault supports async handoff without reducing the workflow to a generic stored transfer page.